Synonym(s)

 | |||

-Characteristic changes of the ocular fundus |
+Characteristic changes at the back of the eye |

-Foscarnet (Foscavir) initial 2 times 90 mg/kg bw/day i.v. in 500 ml NaCl 0.9% over 2-3 weeks; maintenance therapy: 90 mg/kg bw i.v.
+Foscarnet (Foscavir) initially 2 times 90 mg/kg bw/day i.v. in 500 ml NaCl 0.9% over 2-3 weeks; maintenance therapy: 90 mg/kg bw i.v.
 5 days/week for life. |

-Alternatively: Ganciclovir (Cymeven) 2 times 5 mg/kg bw/day for 3 weeks, then maintenance therapy with 6 mg/kg bw for 5 days/week. | |||
+Alternative: Ganciclovir (Cymeven) 2 times 5 mg/kg bw/day i.v. over 3 weeks, then maintenance therapy with 6 mg/kg bw i.v.
+5 days/week. | |||

-Alternatively, intravitreal injections or implantation of a drug depot (pellets) by specialized ophthalmologists. |
+Alternatively: Intravitreal injections or implantation of a drug depot (pellets) by specialized ophthalmologists. |

 Secondary prophylaxis of opportunistic infections in AIDS